ajgorhoe/IGLib.workspace.base.iglib/0readme_00_git_migration_from_svn.txt

-This is a temporary directory that contains IGLib git repositories converted from the original SVN repositories.
+This is a directory that contains IGLib git repositories converted from the original SVN repositories.

 Conversion were done using git svn clone: